-Waste characterization samples will be collected from the excavated soil at a frequency of one sample per 100 cubic yards.
-Soil samples collected for waste characterization will undergo the following laboratory analyses:
+Waste characterization samples will be collected from the excavated soil at a frequency of one sample per 200 cubic yards.
+Soil samples collected for waste characterization will be screened with a PID and be submitted for the following off-site laboratory analyses:

-- Volatile Organic Compounds (VOCs)
+- Volatile Organic Compounds

-- Semivolatile Organic Compounds (SVOCs)
+- Semivolatile Organic Compounds

 - Corrosivity

 - Reactivity

 - Ignitability

 - Priority Pollutant Metals

 - TPHC

 - Pesticides/PCBs

-- Full TCLP
+- Full Toxicity Characteristic Leaching Procedure

-Duplicates, MS/MSDs, rinsate blanks, and trip blanks will be collected at the frequencies outlined in the Devens POP (ABB-ES, 1995a).
+Duplicates, matrix spike/matrix spike duplicate (MS/MSDs), and trip blanks will be collected at the frequencies outlined in the Devens POP (ABB-ES, 1995).

-Contaminated decontamination water, personal protective equipment, and any oily sorbent pads or booms will be properly containerized, characterized, and disposed at an off-site licensed facility.
+Contaminated decontamination water, personal protective equipment, and any oily sorbent pads or booms will be properly containerized, characterized, and appropriately disposed of.

-Upon completion of the source area soil removal, HLA will prepare a Closeout Report documenting the results of the removal action.
+Upon completion of the source area soil removal, HLA will document the results of the removal action as part of the Final RI Report.